 The Group has complied with Rules 712 and 715 of the Listing Manual in relation to the appointment of external auditor.
-The aggregate amount of fees paid/payable to the external auditor, PKF-CAP LLP, for audit services for FY2023 were \$\$209,000 and no non-audit services was rendered by PKF-CA LL and external auditors of the Company's subsidiaries during FY2023.
+The aggregate amount of fees paid/payable to the external auditor, PKF-CAP LLP, for audit services for FY2024 were \$234,000 and \$12,000 for non-audit services.
 The AC, having reviewed the scope and value of the audit and non-audit services provided by PKF-CAP LLP, is satisfied that the independence and objectivity of PKF-CAP LLP is not impaired.

-The AC had evaluated the performance of PKF-CA LL based on the key indicators of audit quality set out in the "Audit Quality Indicators Disclosure Framework" published by ACRA.
+The AC had evaluated the performance of PKF-CAP LLP based on the key indicators of audit quality set out in the "Audit Quality Indicators Disclosure Framework" published by ACRA.